whalestackhq/wordpress-plugin/src/coinqvest/readme.txt

 = Key features =

-* Accepts Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar Lumens (XLM) and Litecoin (LTC) payments on your WordPress website from customers.
+* Accepts cryptocurrencies (BTC, Lightning, LTC, XLM) and stablecoins (USDC, EURC) on your WordPress website from customers.
-* Instantly settles in your preferred national currency (USD, EUR, ARS, BRL, NGN) or above crypto currencies.
+* Instantly settles in your preferred national currency (USD, EUR, BRL) or above crypto currencies.
 * Sets the product price in your national currency - 45 fiat currencies are available, see full list [here](https://www.coinqvest.com/en/api-docs#get-exchange-rate-global).
 * Doesn't require any e-commerce setup on your WordPress website.
 * Embeds a payment button in any page, post or widget of your WordPress website.